Bordered theory for pillowcase homology: Modules associated to tangles

 \section{Modules associated to tangles}

-Here we list examples of modules $M(L_K)_{\A}$ associated to tangles $K-A_1-A_2$.
-We use calculations from \cite{HHK2}[Sections 7,11] to get immersed curves $L_K$ in the pillowcase, see Figure \ref{figure:curves}.
+Here we describe examples of modules $M(L_{(K,\S,\pi)})_{\A}$ associated to tangles $K \setminus (A_1 \cup A_2)$.
+We use calculations from \cite[Sections 7,11]{HHK2} to get immersed curves $L_{(K,\S,\pi)}$ in the pillowcase, see Figure~\ref{figure:curves}.
+Also, for the sake of readability of this section we will abuse notation and write $L_{K}$ instead of $L_{(K,\S,\pi)}$.

-\begin{example}[Trivial tangle to pair with] First we consider a trivial tangle $A_1 \cup A_2$ inside the Conway sphere, see the left picture of the second row on Figure \ref{figure:strategy}.
-For that tangle (decorated with an additional arc and circle to avoid reducibles) one associates a curve $L^{\natural}$ on Figure \ref{figure:curve}, and to that curve one associates a module drawn on Figure \ref{figure:module}.
+\begin{example}[Trivial tangle to pair with] First we consider a trivial tangle $A_1 \cup A_2$ inside the Conway sphere, see the left picture of the second row in Figure~\ref{figure:strategy}.
+For that tangle (decorated with an additional arc and a circle to avoid reducibles) we associate a curve $L^{\natural}$ in Figure~\ref{figure:curve}, and to that curve we associate a module described in Figure~\ref{figure:module}.